WPEM/CPICANN/src/README.md

 Run ```python train_single-phase.py``` and ```python val_bi-phase.py``` to run the validation code at default setting.

-If you wish to validate the model on your data, plase refer to [here](inference/README.md)
+If you wish to validate the model on your data, plase format your data using data_format.py